prevention-icon

 Hollow sounds when knocking on timber structures

-If you knock your walls and hear a hollow, echoing sound, this may indicate that termites have tunnelled through the insulation to eat away the wood.
+If you knock on your walls and hear a hollow, echoing sound, this may indicate that termites have tunnelled through the insulation to eat away the wood.

 Clicking sounds can indicate termites eating away at the wood or soldier termites banging their heads against the wood to signal a threat to the colony.